ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

   - Once defined, it is compiled into an executable graph that can be invoked by the backend.
 - The compiled graph is then integrated into the FastAPI backend, which calls it asynchronously for each request.

-### 5.3.
-Tuning and Optimization

-Several rounds of tuning were applied:

-- **Prompt Refinement:**
-  - Clarified agent roles.
-  - Added examples of correct and incorrect behavior in the router prompt.
-  - Added detailed instructions for step-by-step reasoning in the Math Agent prompt.
-- **Hyperparameter Adjustments:**
-  - Lowered temperature and Top-P for Math and Programming to avoid hallucination and randomness.
-  - Slightly higher temperature for General Agent for more natural language.
-- **Performance vs. Cost Trade-Offs:**
-  - Constrained max tokens for the router to reduce cost.
-  - Allowed larger context for code and math explanations where needed.

 ---

 ## 6. Evaluation & Analysis (Milestone 5)